Want to know why porridge is good for you? Read on for our expert health editor's guide then check out our quick porridge toppers.

 • Fibre-rich

-One of the many things that I have come to love about oats is the fact that they’re such a great source of prebiotic fibre, making them an incredibly gut healthy breakfast and food choice – especially for those who may not be a fan of yogurt or fermented foods.
+One of the many things that I have come to love about oats is the fact that they’re such a great source of prebiotic fibre, making them an incredibly gut healthy breakfast – especially for those who may not be a fan of yogurt or fermented foods.

 One of the fibres found in oats is called beta-glucan, a type of fibre that somewhat dissolves in water and forms a thick, gel-like solution in the gut – a property that is responsible for several well-known benefits: